juxor/afaq/markdown/secG4.md

 price can only equal a workers' labour in those few cases where that labour was applied in average circumstances).
 This issue was recognised by Tucker, who argued that _"economic rent . . . is one of nature's inequalities.
 It will probably remain with us always.
-Complete liberty will every much lessen it; of that I have no doubt."_ [_"Why I am an Anarchist"_, pp. 132-6, **Man!**, M.
-Graham (ed.), pp. 135-6] However, argue social anarchists, the logic of market exchange produces a situation where the stronger party to a contract seeks to maximise their advantage.
+Complete liberty will very much lessen it; of that I have no doubt."_ [**Why I am an Anarchist**, pp. 135-6] However, argue social anarchists, the logic of market exchange produces a situation where the stronger party to a contract seeks to maximise their advantage.
 Given this, free exchange will tend to **increase** differences in wealth and income over time, not eliminate them.
-As Daniel Gurin summarised:
+As Daniel Guérin summarised:

-> _ "Competition and the so-called market economy inevitably produce inequality and exploitation, and would do so even if one started from complete equality.
+> _"Competition and the so-called market economy inevitably produce inequality and exploitation, and would do so even if one started from complete equality.
 They could not be combined with workers' self-management unless it were on a temporary basis, as a necessary evil, until (1) a psychology of 'honest exchange' had developed among the workers; (2) most important, society as a whole had passed from conditions of shortage to the stage of abundance, when competition would lose its purpose . . .
 The libertarian communist would condemn Proudhon's version of a collective economy as being based on a principle of conflict; competitors would be in a position of equality at the start, only to be hurled into a struggle which would inevitably produce